YiTaoMa/HotDesking/README.md

 #### Function Notes:

 - Use a new employee/admin account to test all corresponding functions.
-- BE CAREFUL with lock down function, most of the bookings are booked seat 1, if lock down this seat most of the bookings will be deleted as this seat is locked down AND WILL IMPACT UNIT TEST BADLY! (since most of the bookings are been deleted.)
+- BE CAREFUL with lock down function, most of the bookings are booked seat 1,4,6 if lock down these seats, most of the bookings will be deleted as this seat is locked down AND WILL IMPACT UNIT TEST BADLY! (since most of the bookings are been deleted.)
 So, better to run the unit test before modify/add/delete the account/seats/bookings through the main application.
 And after modify/add/delete the account/seats/bookings, don't run any unit tests.